 Our Ordinary Shares have been traded on the TASE since February 2007.
-Our ADSs have been listed on the Nasdaq since July 2011.
-Trading in our securities on these markets takes place in different currencies (dollars on the Nasdaq and NIS on the TASE), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Israel).
+Our ADSs have been listed on the Nasdaq Capital Market since July 2011.
+Trading in our securities on these markets takes place in different currencies (dollars on the Nasdaq Capital Market and NIS on the TASE), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Israel).
 The trading prices of our securities on these two markets may differ due to these and other factors.
-Any decrease in the price of our securities on one of these markets could cause a decrease in the trading price of our securities on the other market.
+Any decrease in the price of our securities on the other market.